-1. Can I use my existing phone number?
+1. Can I keep my existing phone numbers?

-In most cases you own your phone number and can port it away from your existing carrier.
+In most cases you own your phone numbers and can port it away from your existing carrier.
 By law, carriers cannot hold your phone number hostage.
 You can check your number portability with us by writing to firstname.lastname@example.org, and then submit your porting request to Telzio to initiate the transfer process.
-It can take a few days to a few weeks for a number to transfer depending on when the old carrier releases it, and Telzio will email you with the porting date of when your number will be transferred.
+It can take anywhere from 24 hours to a week for a number to transfer depending on when the old carrier releases it, and Telzio will email you with the porting date of when your number will be transferred.
 It’s important not to cancel phone service with your old provider until after this porting date.

 2. Can I use the phones I already have?

-In order to use VoIP service, you’ll need phones that connect to the internet, such as IP phones (for your desk), softphones (on your computer), or our free mobile app.
+In order to use VoIP service, you’ll need phones that connect to the internet, such as IP phones (for your desk), softphones (on your computer), or the Telzio mobile app.
 Your old analog phones will not work with VoIP, unless you use an ATA adapter, which is usually not recommended.
 Popular brands of IP phones include Cisco, Yealink, Grandstream, and Polycom.

 Most VoIP providers sell pre-configured phones, but you should check with the VoIP provider (not the phone manufacturer) that they don’t lock the phones or you’ll have to buy new phones (or attempt to unlock them) if you ever switch VoIP providers.